bxiong916/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+<b>It reinforce structual using tags to reinforce meaning of the content within the tags.
+It gives meaning to the web page rather than just presentation.</b>

 2. What are the 4 areas of the box model?
+<b>Margin: Space between the border and everything else on the page.</b>
+<b>Border: A border that can be style around the padding and content of a box.</b>
+<b>Padding: Space between content and border.</b>
+<b>Content: Space within the model in which our text and image are rendered.</b>

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?
+<b>The Cross-Axis</b>

 4. Explain why git is valuable to a team of developers.
+<b>It lets team of developers work on a project simultaneously, saves all the changes made throughout the history of that file without adding any external files.</b>

 5. Define mobile-first design in your own words.
+<b>Is the minimum width with practice of designing or developing an online experience for mobile before designing for desktop web.</b>

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.